 He didn’t reply to that.
 Maybe he knew more that he was letting on.

-‘Mom was in the kitchen making jellies, red ones, and sandwiches.
-The back door was open as it often was in those days, and we were friends with everyone.
+Quietly and between breaths, he said, ‘Mom was in the kitchen making jellies, red ones, and sandwiches.
+The back door was open, as it often was in those days when we were friends with everyone.
 Your Nan was such a lovely woman.
-If ever there was a problem in the street, someone would say, “Go and fetch Mrs. Garratt.”
-Didn’t matter whether it was someone who was ill or having a baby.
-If the kids were playing up or if someone was upset it was always, “Go and fetch Mrs Garratt.”
+If ever there was a problem in the street, someone would say, “Go and fetch Mrs Garratt.”
+Oooh, you do look just like her, gal, you got the Garratt nose.

-Dad sighed and rattled a cough, ‘We had to sit like that for ages while the man took the photo.
-Put the fire on Gal, it’s getting cold in ‘ere.’
+Dad sighed and rattled a cough.
+‘We had to sit like that for ages while the man took the photo… ‘Put the fire on, gal.
+It’s getting cold in ‘ere.’

-There was a knock on the door.
-It was our cousins Claire and Albert.
-Everyone but me congregated in the kitchen.
-I didn’t want to leave Dad.
-I held his hand and I didn’t know whether or not he could hear me but I said, ‘I love you Dad and I am so proud to be your daughter.’
+I did as I was asked and Dad closed his eyes and went to sleep with the newspaper clipping still in his hands.
+I held his hand and I didn’t know whether he could hear me, but I said, ‘I love you Dad and I am so proud to be your daughter.’
 I repeated it over and over and he squeezed my hand to let me know he could hear me and then he let go.

-Photo: A 1995 copy of the Black Country Bugle.
+Photo: courtesy of The Black Country Bugle.